ptagseth/kanoa-docs/docs/KPIMatrix/kpim-view-matrix.md

 - Trend View - Select a single data tag and plot the trend over a time period.
 - Production View - Select multiple data tags to plot the views over a time period.

+## SPC charts
+SPC (Statistical Process Control) is method of measuring and controlling quality by monitoring the manufacturing process.
+Quality data is collected in the form of product or process measurements or readings from various machines or instrumentation.
+The data is collected and used to evaluate, monitor and control a process.
+SPC is an effective method to drive continuous improvement.
+We provide two different charts with an insight to the data, with analysis rules included to point out data abnormalities, inconsistencies and other non-random conditions:

 ### Trend View
 Trend Views displays a single tag over a chosen time period.
 - Time Series - Select the Time Series format to plot the data in a time series.
-Use the Nelson and WECO rules to determine if the graph is unpredictable.
+Nelson and WECO rules applies to determine data abnormalities.
   - Nelson Rules are a method to determine if some measured variable is out of control (unpredictable vs consistent).
         Read more about the Nelson Rules here:  https://en.wikipedia.org/wiki/Nelson_rules
-  - WECO Rules to detect out of control r non-random conditions in your control charts.
+  - WECO Rules are used to detect out of control, non-random conditions in your control charts.
     Read more about the WECO (Western Electric) Rules here:  https://en.wikipedia.org/wiki/Western_Electric_rules
 - Bar Chart - Select the Bar format for the data to be displayed in bar chart.
 - Histogram - select a data tag to show the distribution of the data.
 Select Min and Max values to limit outliers.